 You’ll have to put your heart and soul into drafting and writing this letter. 😊 As you’re selling yourself to the recruiter, it's important to highlight your key assets and convince them that you could be the right person!

-keep approximately 50 based on first-impressions;
+keep approximately 50 based on first impressions.

-interview about 10 applicants in person;
+interview about 10 applicants in person.

 For each situation you face, you’ll need to adopt a different strategy suited to each context.

-Applying spontaneously, without any contact within the company;
+Applying spontaneously, without any contact within the company

-Applying spontaneously using a mutual contact who has recommended you;
+Applying spontaneously using a mutual contact who has recommended you

-Submitting an application following an initial contact at a job event, or a discussion on LinkedIn!
+Submitting an application following an initial contact at a job event or a discussion on LinkedIn

 Whatever the case, the recruiter needs to be convinced of your worth!
 Be careful – if you undervalue yourself, it's going to be difficult convincing the recruiter.
 Have confidence in yourself! 😊

-You’re replying to a job advert
+You’re Replying to a Job Advertisement

-That’s right, a recruiter can dream too!!
+That’s right, companies can dream too!

 What’s going to make the difference?